-QED ENVIRONMENTAL SYSTEMS, INC. ("QED") warrants to the original purchaser of its products that, subject to the limitations and conditions provided below, the products, materials and/or workmanship shall reasonably conform to descriptions of the products and shall be free of defects in materials and workmanship.
-Any failure of the products to conform to this warranty will be remedied by QED in the manner provided herein.
+QED ENVIRONMENTAL SYSTEMS, ("Q.E.D.") warrants to the original purchaser of its products that, subject to the limitations and conditions provided below, the products, materials and/or workmanship shall reasonably conform to descriptions of the products and shall be free of defects in materials and workmanship.
+Any failure of the products to conform to this warranty will be remedied by Q.E.D. in the manner provided herein.

 This warranty shall be limited to the duration and the conditions set forth below.
-Warranty duration is calculated from the original date of purchase.
+All warranty durations are calculated from the original date of purchase.

-- 1. Dedicated-Use System Products 10-year warranty on dedicated bladder pumps equipped with QED inlet screens, and purge pumps used in periodic, non-continuous groundwater sampling (up to 52 samples events per year.)
-All other components, equipment and accessories are warranted for one year. - 2.
-Portable-Use Systems Controllers and Water Level Meters, and the Sample Pro pump are warranted for one year.
-Hose reels, pumps and caps are warranted for ninety (90) days.
-Tubing and Purge Mizers are covered by a ninety-(90) day material and workmanship warranty.
-There will be no warranty for application on tubing and Purge Mizers when used as part of a Portable System. - Separately Sold Parts and Spare Parts Kit Separately sold parts and spare parts are warranted for ninety (90) days.
-Repairs performed by QED are warranted for ninety (90) days from date of repair or for the full term of the original warranty, whichever is longer. - 4.
-The MP20 Sonde, Meter and Sensors are warranted for 3 years from date of invoice.
-This warranty does not apply to batteries of any type or any other items that carry shelf lives (i.e. calibration solutions).
-Also the warranty does not cover products damaged by improper installation, or application, misuse, abuse, neglect or accident.
-NOTE: THE MP20 WARRANTY EXCLUDES COVERAGE OF COMPONENTS CONSUMED THROUGH NORMAL USE, SUCH AS CONSUMPTION OF THE DISSOLVED OXYGEN SENSOR'S SILVER ANODE.
+- 1. Dedicated-Use Systems Products- 10 year warranty on dedicated bladder pumps equipped with Q.E.D. inlet screens, and purge pumps used in periodic, non continuous groundwater sampling (up to 52 sampling events per year.)All other components, equipment and accessories are warranted for one year. - 2.
+Portable-Use Systems- Sample Pro Pumps, controllers and water level meters are warranted for one year.
+Hose Reels, Caps and non-Sample Pro pumps are warranted for ninety (90) days.
+Tubing and Purge Mizers are covered by a ninety (90) day material and workmanship warranty.
+There will be no warranty for application on tubing and Purge Mizers when used as part of a Portable System. - 3.
+Separately sold parts and Spare Parts Kits- Separately sold parts and spare parts kits are warranted for ninety (90) days.
+Repairs performed by Q.E.D. are warranted for ninety (90) days from date of repair or for the full term of the original warranty, whichever is longer. - 4.
+MP20, MP20D and MP20DT Flow Cells- Warranted for three years.

-Buyers' exclusive remedy for breach of said warranty shall be as follows: if, and only if, QED is notified in writing within the applicable warranty period of the existence of any such defect in the said products, and QED upon examination of any such defects, shall find the same to be within the term of and covered by the warranty running from QED to Buyer, QED will, at its option, as soon as reasonably possible, replace or repair any such product, without charge to Buyer.
-If QED for any reason, cannot repair a product covered hereby within four (4) weeks after receipt of the original Purchaser's/Buyer's notification of a warranty claim, then QED's sole responsibility shall be, at its option, either to replace the defective product with a comparable new unit at no charge to the Buyer, or to refund the full purchase price.
-In no event shall such allegedly defective products be returned to QED without its consent, and QED's obligations of repair, replacement or refund are conditioned upon the Buyer's return of the defective product to QED.
+Buyers' exclusive remedy for breach of said warranty shall be as follows: if, and only if, Q.E.D. is notified in writing within applicable warranty period of the existence of any such defect in the said products, and Q.E.D. upon examination of any such defects, shall find the same to be within the term of and covered by the warranty running from Q.E.D. to Buyer, Q.E.D. will, at its option, as soon as reasonably possible, replace or repair any such product, without charge to Buyer.
+If Q.E.D. for any reason, cannot repair a product covered hereby within four (4) weeks after receipt of the original Purchaser's/Buyer's notification of a warranty claim, then Q.E.D.'s sole responsibility shall be, at its option, either to replace the defective product with a comparable new unit at no charge to the Buyer, or to refund the full purchase price.
+In no event shall such allegedly defective products be returned to Q.E.D. without its consent, and Q.E.D.'s obligations of repair, replacement or refund are conditioned upon the Buyer's return of the defective product to Q.E.D.

-IN NO EVENT SHALL QED ENVIRONMENTAL SYSTEMS, INC. BE LIABLE FOR CONSEQUENTIAL OR INCIDENTAL DAMAGES FOR BREACH OF SAID WARRANTY.
+IN NO EVENT SHALL Q.E.D.
+ENVIRONMENTAL SYSTEMS, INC. BE LIABLE FOR CONSEQUENTIAL OR INCIDENTAL DAMAGES FOR BREACH OF SAID WARRANTY

-The foregoing warranty does not apply to major sub-assemblies and other equipment, accessories, and parts manufactured by others, and such other parts, accessories, and equipment are subject only to the warranties, if any, supplied by the respective manufacturers.
-QED makes no warranty concerning products or accessories not manufactured by QED.
-In the event of failure of any such product accessory, QED will give reasonable assistance to Buyer in obtaining from the respective manufacturer whatever adjustments is reasonable in light of the manufacturer's own warranty.
+The foregoing warranty does not apply to major sub-assemblies and other equipment, accessories and parts manufactured by others, and such other parts, accessories, and equipment are subject only to the warranties, if any, supplied by the respective manufacturers.
+Q.E.D. makes no warranty concerning products or accessories not manufactured by Q.E.D.
+In the event of failure of any such product accessory Q.E.D. will give reasonable assistance to the Buyer in obtaining from the respective manufacturer whatever adjustment is reasonable in light of the manufacturer's own warranty.